By Jan Bryan, EdD, Vice President, National Education Officer

 A recent Google Doodle featured Louisa May Alcott’s birthday and a few of her favored quotes, such as “I’m not afraid of storms, for I’m learning how to sail my ship.”
 Perhaps we can acknowledge that a reluctance to read may be due to the “brain” storm that forms when struggling readers seek to absorb language through their eyes and construct meaning via the language and sensory centers.
 It is our job to “teach them to sail.”

-In What Kids Are Reading: And How They Grow, author Tedd Arnold shares his journey from reluctant to enthusiastic reader.
+In the annual What Kids Are Reading report, author Tedd Arnold shared his journey from reluctant to enthusiastic reader.
 As he writes, his accidental introduction to MAD Magazine in a quaint used bookstore became his “landmark moment” as a sixth-grade reader.
 Baby Boomers may remember MAD with disgust or pleasure, giggles or groans; however, Arnold saw it as subversive, challenging, and a personal choice in reading that would take him to places his parents and teachers might not.
 So do we advocate for MAD Magazine or other counter-culture, subversive texts to engage our reluctant readers?
 Not exactly.
 We do advocate for Guthrie and Davis’ (2003) framework for engaging reluctant readers.
 Students who are resistant or reluctant to read benefit from:

 Texts that they find interesting